JOCOghub/django_blog/my_site/Readme.md

     # other apps...
     'blog',  # Add your new app here
 ]
-CD to the same folder as the manage.py file then...
+CD to the same folder as the manage.py file then... "my_site"
 6. Run `python3 manage.py runserver`
 ----------------------------------------------------------------------------------
 Settings.py